reiz/nginx_proxy/README.md

     }
 ```

 Regex can be used to describe a domain.
-This `*.google.com` for example is whitelisting all subdomains of google.com.
-In the above example, google.com and all subdomains of it are whitelisted.
-Beside that google.de and www.google.de are whitelisted.
-Subdomains of google.de are **not** whitelisted.
+This `*.google.com` for example is allowlisting all subdomains of google.com.
+In the above example, google.com and all subdomains of it are allowlisted.
+Beside that google.de and www.google.de are allowlisted.
+Subdomains of google.de are **not** allowlisted.
 The proxy would allow outgoing calls to this domains:

  - google.com